y2kbugger/weeklyreview_todotxt/README.md

   - ability to update an item
 - think about whether archived is separate from completed or just a manifestation of same thing.
 - think about how to handle the "one time" vs "recuring" items in the checklist
+- batch patches to db for performance, don't wait for each one to complete before returning

 # Backlog
 ## System